SIT Institutional Review Board

 The SIT Institutional Review Board (IRB) shall serve as a consultant and resource to all faculty, academic directors and program directors in interpretation of the procedures and policies of the human subjects review process.
 IRB members will not participate in the approval of projects in which they have a conflicting interest.

 - Extremely sensitive topics or cases whereby a decision cannot be reached at the level of the Local Review Board (LRB) may be submitted for full review by the SIT IRB.

-- The SIT IRB approves or disapproves each project submitted by the faculty advisor or academic/program director following initial review by the LRB.
+- The SIT IRB approves or disapproves each project submitted by graduate students, faculty, or staff.
+For undergraduate (SIT Study Abroad) research the LRB approves or disapproves each project submitted by students.
 The IRB can also stipulate conditions for the conduct of any research involving human subjects and require certain changes in the research plan.
 Changes must be indicated (highlighted) when resubmitted to IRB.

 - The SIT IRB will convene and review proposals requiring a full review once a month.
 Proposals for full review must be received by the IRB administrator (firstname.lastname@example.org) at least one week prior to the next IRB committee meeting.

 - The SIT IRB will review proposals requiring an expedited review within two weeks for receipt of referral.

 - The IRB committee meets the first Tuesday of each month.